-School staff who conduct classes attended by students who are at risk of anaphylaxis • All school staff School staff including specialist classes, OSHC staff, admin staff, first aiders and any other member of school staff as required by the principal based on a risk assessment.
-Staff who are required to undertake training must have completed: an approved face-to-face anaphylaxis management training course in the last three years, or • an approved online anaphylaxis management training course in the last two years.
+- School staff who conduct classes attended by students who are at risk of anaphylaxis - All school staff School staff including specialist classes, OSHC staff, admin staff, first aiders and any other member of school staff as required by the principal based on a risk assessment.

+Staff who are required to undertake training must have completed:

+- an approved face-to-face anaphylaxis management training course in the last three years, or - an approved online anaphylaxis management training course in the last two years.

 Grovedale West Primary School uses the following face-to-face training course 22578VIC for all staff every 3 years.

 Staff are also required to attend a briefing on anaphylaxis management and this policy at least twice per year (with the first briefing to be held at the beginning of the school year), facilitated by a staff member who has successfully completed an anaphylaxis management course within the last 2 years including the School Anaphylaxis Supervisors.
-Each briefing will address: • this policy the causes, symptoms and treatment of anaphylaxis the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector the school's general first aid and emergency response procedures the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.
+Each briefing will address:

+- this policy - the causes, symptoms and treatment of anaphylaxis - the identities of students with a medical condition that relates to allergies and the potential for anaphylactic reaction, and where their medication is located - how to use an adrenaline autoinjector, including hands on practice with a trainer adrenaline autoinjector - the school's general first aid and emergency response procedures - the location of, and access to, adrenaline autoinjectors that have been provided by parents or purchased by the school for general use.

 When a new student enrols at Grovedale West Primary School who is at risk of anaphylaxis, the principal will develop an interim plan in consultation with the student's parents and ensure that appropriate staff are trained and briefed as soon as possible.
-A record of staff training courses and briefings will be maintained through the school's online Emergency Management Plan and by the First Aid Coordinator in the office.
-The Principal will ensure that while students at risk of anaphylaxis are under the care or supervision of the school outside of normal class activities, including in the school yard, at camps and excursions, or at special event days, there is a sufficient number of school staff present who have been trained in anaphylaxis management.
-Further Information and resources The Department's Policy and Advisory Library (PAL): Anaphylaxis Allergy &amp; Anaphylaxis Australia ASCIA Guidelines: Schooling and childcare Royal Children's Hospital: Allergy and immunology

-The following school policies are also relevant to the Anaphylaxis Policy and are available on the school website.
-Health Care PolicyFirst Aid PolicyDuty of Care Policy The Principal will complete the Department's Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.
-Communication The Policy is communicated through: The School Website Induction processes Mandatory Staff training twice per year Review cycle Policy last reviewed • August 2022 Approved by This Policy was approved by Gretta Lynch principal on 14/8/24 School Council 14/8/24 Next scheduled review date August 2025
+A record of staff training courses and briefings will be maintained through th school's online Emergency Management Plan and by the First Aid Coordinator i the office.
+The Principal will ensure that while students at risk of anaphylaxis are used are or supervision of the school outside of normal class activities, include school yard, at camps and excursions, or at special event days, there is a number of school staff present who have been trained in anaphylaxis management.
+Further Information and resources The Department's Policy and Advisory Library (PAL): • Anaphylaxis • Allergy & Anaphylaxis Australia • ASCIA Guidelines: Schooling and childcare • Royal Children's Hospital: Allergy and immunology The following school policies are also relevant to the Anaphylaxis Policy and are available on the school website. • Health Care Policy • First Aid Policy • Duty of Care Policy The Principal will complete the Department's Annual Risk Management Checklist for anaphylaxis management to assist with the evaluation and review of this policy and the support provided to students at risk of anaphylaxis.
+Communication The Policy is communicated through: The School Website Induction processes Mandatory Staff training twice per year Review cycle Policy last reviewed • August 2022 Approved by This Policy was approved by Gretta Lynch principal on 9/11/22 School Council 9/11/22 Next scheduled review date • August 2023